Sri Sri University: Campus

 The campus houses the admin block, academic block, computer lab, library, seminar halls, practise halls, amphitheatre, hostels, Vidya (skill training centre), dining hall and cafeteria.
-The academic block houses classrooms, tutorial centers and a student activity centre.
+The academic block houses classrooms, tutorial centres and a student activity centre.
 The university offers sports facilities including a gym, basketball court, lawn tennis court, volleyball court and a cricket ground.

 Student clubs

 There are currently 16 clubs dedicated to different activities.

 Vocational training

 The university has started a vocational program in collaboration with Larsen & Toubro under its Corporate Social Responsibility commitments.
 All students of this vocational program are employed by L&T in their domestic and international projects.
 To begin with the university had started only bar bending and masonry skill programs.
 But presently new programs like driving, tailoring and other vocations have been included.